tlorans/ClimateRisks/docs/source/climate_data/climate_data.md

-# Part 2: Carbon Metrics
+# Part 2: Net Zero Metrics

 We've seen in the previous part that a dynamic portfolio decarbonization strategy involves advanced metrics to improve the self-decarbonization aspect of the portfolio, reflecting the fact that the decarbonization pathway is endogenized rather than coming from successive rebalancements only.